changgoo/Twind/docs/tutorials/sampling.rst

 Particle Sampling
 =================

-``TigressWindSampler`` class is a child of ``TigressWindModel`` class.
+The :class:`.TigressWindSampler` class is a child class of the :class:`.TigressWindModel` class.
 For sampling, it won’t build pdf models, but use the scaling relations and parameters of the model.

 .. code:: python